vsivsi/meteor-job/README.md

 ### `Job.stopJobs(root, [options], [callback])`

-This feature is still immature.
 Stops the server job Collection.

 `options`:

 * `timeout`: In ms, how long until the server forcibly fails all still running jobs.
 Default: `60*1000` (1 minute)

 `callback(error, result)` -- Result is true if successful.